 Open access article processing charge (APC) information

-The article processing charge (APC) for this journal is currently 800 USD.
+The current article processing charge (APC) for this journal is 800 USD.

 The APC is payable only if your article is accepted after peer review, before publication.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.